MichalKarbownik/falcon-docs/docs/miscellaneous/falcon-logger.md

 ## Basic Usage

 The package exports a singleton `Logger` object that exposes logging and configuration methods.
-By default log level is set to `info` so there's no need to set log level if you want to work with `info` level.
+By default log level is set to `info`.
 But if you do want to change it - you need to set a [required log level](http://getpino.io/#/docs/api?id=level-string) for the logger instance and the sooner you do this after the initial import statement the better: